Home Page > Section 27

 Area: Severn Tunnel Junction Usage: Low Status: Historical

 New platform starting signals were provided at London St. Pancras in August 2002.
-Two signals that were located on the right-hand side of the line were each fitted with a supplementary arrow sign with a red border [27.17].
+The signals for Platforms 3 and 5 (numbers WH501 and WH10) were located on the right-hand side of the line, and each was fitted with a supplementary sign bearing an arrow inside a red circular border [27.19].

 Area: London St. Pancras Usage: Low Status: Historical

-Signal L460 at Blackheath Junction applies to the Up Line but is mounted to the right of the Down Line on a gantry, to improve its sighting through Kidbrooke Tunnel.
-To signify that the signal applies to the Up Line, a sign was fitted to the gantry in October 2002 [27.18].
+Signal L460 at Blackheath Junction applies to the Up Line but is mounted to the right of the Down Line on a gantry to improve its sighting through Kidbrooke Tunnel.
+To signify that the signal applies to the Up Line, a sign was fitted to the gantry in October 2002 [27.20].

 Area: Blackheath Junction Usage: Low Status: Uncertain